FLU VACCINATION AUTUMN CLINICS – OCTOBER & NOVEMBER 2019

-We have now launched a new service which will allow:
+We now have a service which will allow:

 Appointments: To book, view and cancel GP appointments online.